GSA/digitalgov.gov/content/news/2014/08/2014-08-18-how-to-choose-a-user-experience-technique.md

   - personas
   - usability-testing
   - user-experience

+primary_image: "how-ux-solves-problems-umbrella-image-by-dan-willis-uxcrank"

 ---

 The good news: Your boss is interested in User Experience!

-{{< legacy-img-right src="2014/08/250-x-186-How-UX-Solves-Problems-Umbrella-image-by-Dan-Willis-uxcrank.jpg" alt="How UX Solves Problems on an umbrella" caption="Dan Willis, uxcrank" >}}

 The news: She wants you to do something about it ...
 NOW.

 Well, don’t be alarmed; you can start by figuring out two simple things:

+{{< legacy-img-right src="2014/08/250-x-186-How-UX-Solves-Problems-Umbrella-image-by-Dan-Willis-uxcrank.jpg" alt="How UX Solves Problems on an umbrella" caption="Dan Willis, uxcrank" >}}

 1. Identify the **Stage** you&#8217;re in in the development cycle.
 Write it down.